ISRajesh183/MLLabA2/README.md

 # MLLabA2
-Exp2 - Loan Amount Prediction using Linear Regression
+Exp2 - Loan Amount Prediction using Linear Regression and SVM

 ## Libraries Used
 - numpy